 - Minutes, text and data

 Your SIM only deal will provide a certain number of calling minutes, text messages and internet data usage for each billing period.
-Running over this or using services not included in the allowance (such as premium rate texts or international calls) will be charged at an additional rate set by your mobile operator.
+Running over this or using services not included in the allowance (such as premium texts or international calls) will be charged at an additional rate set by your mobile operator.

 Try to estimate your likely usage, then allow a little extra.
 Keep within the limits and avoid pricey premium numbers so there are no surprise bills at the end of the month.

 Text messages are rarely a concern, even on the cheaper packages, as most operators provide either an extremely generous allowance or unlimited texting.
 Calls and data can quickly drive up your bill though, so consider this when selecting a deal.
-If you’re on the phone constantly it may be much cheaper to pay more each month for a deal with lots of minutes rather than forking out for per-minute charge.
+If you’re on the phone constantly it may be much cheaper to pay more each month for a deal with lots of minutes rather than forking out for the per-minute charge.

 When it comes to mobile internet you should be careful about data-intensive tasks such as video and audio streaming and file downloads.
 Also remember that sending MMS picture messages uses data.
 For more information about how to work out what sort of data limit you might need visit our guide to mobile broadband data usage.